Frequently Asked Questions

 How many internship positions are available?

-A total of six internship positions are available for the 2013 - 2014 year.
-Three positions will be in a generalist position with an open emphasis and three will be in a generalist position with an emphasis in Autism Spectrum Disorder.
-An interested candidate can apply for either of these positions by using the separate numbers for each of the position emphases on the application.
+A total of six internship positions are available for the 2017-2018 year.
+Three positions will be Generalist positions with an Open Emphasis and three will be Generalist positions with an emphasis in Autism Spectrum Disorders.
+Please note, there are separate Match numbers for each Emphasis area: Open Emphasis 129411; Autism Emphasis 129412.

 What is the cost of living in Indianapolis?